ShiftCodeEU/DeviceViewer/README.md

   </a>
 </p>

-> Desktop app for connecting to your iungo controller(s)
+> Desktop app for connecting to your local web-UI devices

 ## Install